BESS Safety Monitoring Under IM8: What Singapore Grid Operators Must Now Prove

 A standard BESS deployment with commercial BMS (BYD, CATL, Sungrow, or similar) provides:

-For routine operations, this is adequate.
-For regulatory compliance under a post-incident scrutiny lens, it has three critical gaps:
+For routine operations, this can be adequate.
+For post-incident scrutiny, it leaves three very uncomfortable blind spots:

 Gap 1: No Detection of Electrochemical Precursors